eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 -   ex-ante supervisory activities by Member State supervisory bodies,

--   both the body providing EUDI Wallets and the ng PID Providers have been published by the Commission (in accordance with Article 5d),
+-   both the body providing EUDI Wallets and the PID Providers have been published by the Commission (in accordance with Article 5d),

 -   the information notified by Member States for publication of lists